superbrothers/kubernetes-docs/kubectl_autoscale.md

 ## kubectl autoscale

-Auto-scale a Deployment, ReplicaSet, or ReplicationController
+Auto-scale a Deployment, ReplicaSet, StatefulSet, or ReplicationController

 ### Synopsis